Things to do

 Top Places To Visit in Brecon

 Details of walks are available from Visit Brecon.
-These include those accessible from the town itself and the wider Brecon Beacons National Park.
-Maps and walking books for sale.
+These include those accessible from the town itself and the wider Brecon Beacons National Park (BBNP) We sell a large range of OS maps; books of walks and BBNP leaflets

 Brecon enjoys a rich military heritage.
 In addition to the Royal Welsh Museum there are many reminders around the town of this heritage and these can be seen by following the ‘Back of Brecon’ walk, available from our office.